skoppe/dconf-2022/slides.md

 <img src="/asynchrony.svg"/>
 <!--

+An asynchronous function is a lot like fire-and-forget.
+And as such it leaves the world of structured programming.

+This means a lot of guarantees of structured programming are abandoned as well, and all the responsibilities of said async function fall on the programmer.

+//TODO: old

 Well, it is a function, but its asynchronous.
 What does that mean, for a function to be asynchronous.

 Let us first look at a function.
 It has input, output, maybe it can throw an exception.
 Async functions need to do all that too, plus they have to be asynchronous.